statelyai/xstate/docs/guides/final.md

 - A final state node only indicates that its immediate parent is _done_.
 It does not affect the _done_ status of any higher parents, except with parallel state nodes, which are _done_ when all of its child compound state nodes are _done_.
 - Final state nodes cannot have any children.
 They are atomic state nodes.
-- You can specify `onEntry` and `onExit` actions on final state nodes.
+- You can specify `entry` and `onExit` actions on final state nodes.